FerX/zanichelli-downloader/README.md

 5. Wait, the book will be downloaded and saved to the script' directory
 6. For some books, further actions may be required, follow the instructions on the terminal

 NOTE: You will get logged out from your account while the script is running.
-Do NOT login in a browser at it will break the script while it's running.
+Do NOT login in a browser while it's running otherwise it will break the script.

 ## A note about EPUB